psirusteam/TeachingSampling/README.md

 The software is based on the book written by the author of the package.

-Gutierrez, H. A. (2009), \emph{Estrategias de muestreo: Diseno de encuestas y estimacion de parametros}.
+Gutierrez, H. A. (2009), *Estrategias de muestreo: diseno de encuestas y estimacion de parametros*.
 Editorial Universidad Santo Tomas

 ## Installation